 Ho’opi’i Falls trail is a relatively local trail hidden up in the greener, more jungle-looking areas of Kapa’a in Kauai.
 As the name suggests, the trail takes you down to Ho’opi’i falls.
 There are actually two falls there.
 To get to either, it requires you to trudge the muddy slopes (just like any trail we experienced in Kauai, really).
 Of the two falls, it was much more magical at the second, so I suggest you go all the way out to the second falls.
 But the first falls can definitely merit a quick look, as it’s directly off the trail.

 All in all, Ho’opi’i Falls was well worth the visit, especially since you get to walk through the greenest jungles you may ever see in your lives.
+I mean, they filmed Jurassic Park in Kauai, need I say more?
+It’s green, full of lush jungles, and ready to be explored!
 Again, however, like with any trail on Kauai, please exercise extreme caution.
 They are not easy trails, and it is very easy for you to fall and get seriously hurt.
 So please consider that before coming out on any hike!